-Occupational Outlook Handbook - This website contains a search engine to find information about specific occupations and you can access the Occupational Outlook Quarterly online.
+Occupational Outlook Handbook - Find information about specific occupations and access the Occupational Outlook Quarterly online.
 Created by the Bureau of Labor Statistics.

 UA Career Services - Job listings through Wildcat JobLink, professional resume assistance, job search counseling, career fairs, and more!
 (Note: Some services require opting in and paying a small fee.)

-The Versatile PhD - Provides assistance to humanities and social science graduate students, ABDs and PhDs to identify, prepare for, and excel in non-academic careers.
-(STEM disciplines will be added in July 2013.)
-UA's subscription also provides access to premium content, including career autobiographies, hiring success stories and archived panel discussions.
+The Versatile PhD - Provides assistance to humanities, social science, and STEM graduate students, ABDs, and PhDs to identify, prepare for, and excel in non-academic careers.
+The UA's subscription also provides access to premium content, including career autobiographies, hiring success stories, and archived panel discussions.
 (Requires UA NetID login.)

-CareerOneStop - Sponsored by the U.S. Dept. of Labor, this site provides tools to help job seekers, students, businesses and career professionals.
+CareerOneStop - Sponsored by the U.S. Department of Labor, this site provides tools to help job seekers, students, businesses, and career professionals.
 It also replaces America's Job Bank and provides links to state job bank sites.

 The Chronicle of Higher Education Jobs - Access to higher education career notices throughout the country.

 EmploymentGuide.com - Search jobs nationwide by location and employer.
-Includes HealthCareer Web, work at home opportunities and career resources and advice.
+Includes resources for veterans, work-at-home opportunities, and career resources and advice.

-USA Jobs - This site is the United States Government's official source of job and employment information provided to the public at no cost.
+USA Jobs - This site is the U.S. Government's official source of job and employment information provided to the public at no cost.